MikeXydas/Image-Search-Engine-with-CLIP/README.md

 **Setup the image directory**

-We must point the app to directory we want to index.
+We must point the app to the image directory we want to index.
 1. Create a directory in the root of the repo named `storage`
 2. Add any images you want to index and search over (`jpeg, jpg, png`)

-Then there two possible of installing the app:
+Then there are two possible of installing the app:

 **Option 1: Docker compose installation**